bookingactivities/booking-activities/readme.txt

 Major changes in code:
 * If you have purchased add-ons, you need to update them too.
 * If you have custom code, you may need to adapt it.
 No support can be provided for your custom code.
 * The archiving tool has been removed.
-You can still find your backups in wp-content/uploads/booking-activities/archives and import them with phpMyAdmin.
+You can still find the backups you have made in wp-content/uploads/booking-activities/archives and manually import them with phpMyAdmin.
 * You won't be able to restore your previous backups of the wp_bookacti_exceptions table as is after the update

 = 1.9.0 =